 Professor Devlin changed from Astrophysics in 2005.
 He worked on the Robert C. Byrd Green Bank Telescope (GBT), the world's largest fully steerable single aperture antenna.
 He is working data analysis for polarization on about 50 galaxies.

 Professor Devlin has taught a variety of courses at the undergraduate and graduate level for students studying technical subjects such as physics, engineering, pre-med and biology.
 He has also taught Astronomy and Cosmology to non-science students.
 He taught Physics 418, Nuclear and Particle Physics.
-He last course lab was in Radio Astronomy (2004-2007) using the radio telescope on the roof of Serin Laboratory.
+He was a lab in Radio Astronomy (2004-2007) using the radio telescope on the roof of Serin Laboratory.
 Sixteen graduate students have earned their doctorates under his supervision.
-He retired in 2007, he moved to Rutgers to the University of Pennsylvania.
+He retired in 2007, he moved to then University of Pennsylvania.

 He is married to